-The two broadest categories of business assets are assets that are tangible and those that are not.
-Assets can be real, or tangible, like a business car or a piece of equipment.
-They can also be intangible, like intellectual property (trademarks, copyrights, patents) or goodwill.
+The two broadest categories of business assets are those that are tangible and those that are not.
+Assets can be real, or tangible, like a car or a computer you use for business, or retail shelving.
+They can also be intangible, like intellectual property (trademarks, copyrights, patents).

 For Accounting Purposes

 You business assets are shown on the business balance sheet.
 The assets are listed according to their liquidity, which is a term relating to the ease of transferring the asset to cash because cash is the most "liquid" asset.
 Cash is listed first as the most liquid asset, then other current assets, and then fixed assets.

 Current assets, including cash, accounts receivable, and inventory, are most quickly converted to cash.
 Fixed assets, like property and buildings, are less liquid and less easily converted to cash.

 The IRS distinguishes between assets (property) depending on whether or not they can be expensed or depreciated.

 Expensing an asset means taking the tax deduction for it in the first year after you buy it.
 The cost of current assets and low-cost fixed assets are usually expensed.
 For example, you can take the entire cost of a cell phone in the first year.

 Depreciation is an annual deduction from your business taxes to recover the cost of an asset over a certain number of years (the asset's useful life).